Finding the Best Banks in Minneapolis

 |Ally Bank Read More||2.20%||$0|| |

 |Associated Bank Read More||0.05%||$25|| |

 |Bridgewater Bank Read More||0.10%||$1000|| |

 |TCF Bank Read More||0.01%||$25|| |

 How We Determined the Best Banks in Minneapolis

 SmartAsset’s researchers compiled and analyzed data to ultimately determine the city’s top 15 banks.
 A key factor behind the study’s ranking is the number of branches each bank offers in Minneapolis.
-We then compared each bank’s APY, minimum deposit requirements and account features to determine the top six banks.
+We then compared each bank’s annual percentage yield (APY), minimum deposit requirements and account features to determine the top banks.